PatrickKyei/PatrickKyei.github.io/_posts/Public/2025-11-23-the-internet-is-getting-flooded-with-19-year-old-millionaires.md

 ---
-title: The internet is getting flooded with 19 year old millionaires
+title: The internet is making 19-year-olds millionaires
 description: "Social media is modern leverage."
 date: 2025-11-23
 image: